Some riding students are thrilled with how inexpensive riding lessons are and some are horrified at the expense. Most fall somewhere in between.

 You’re paying for all of the above, plus…

 Horses are EXPENSIVE.
 The initial outlay of a horse is thousands.
 Several or many, MANY, depending on the horse.
 Horses need their feet, feed, worming, and shot schedules maintained whether they’re just sitting in a stall or working every day.
-A vet visit ranges from $130-many MANY thousands depending on the issue.
+A vet visit ranges from $130 to many MANY thousands depending on the issue.

 An example In any given month, as the barn owner, a solid third of the lessons given in a month go straight back into the horses.
 The tack, their upkeep, etc. Another third (or more) goes to paying for insurance, mortgage, and other facility bills.
-The last little bit goes to me and my time and the years I’ve spent building my experience and ability to teach, as well as carving out time from my day to be fully present and engaged in teaching.
+The last little bit goes to the instructor and their time and the years they’ve spent building their experience and ability to teach, as well as carving out time from their day to be fully present and engaged in teaching.

-All this being said – the hope is that people taking lessons or buying their kids lessons, understand that we do this because we LOVE IT.
-We love watching kids gain new understanding in the saddle.
+All this being said – the hope is that people taking lessons or buying lessons for others, understand that we do this because we LOVE IT.
+We love watching riders gain new understanding in the saddle.
 We love watching connections between horses and riders grow as they learn together.
 We love being in the dirt and the sun and the cold and spending our days with the animals we love and the people who want to better themselves in the saddle.
+So, we WANT to be here!

 ~ Jolene